| |

 To appropriate this verse as a promise to an individual, for instance on a graduation card implying that God has a great plan to provide a job and a great future for the graduate receiving the card, is a wild misuse of the verse.

 Now to our second question of why.
 What is the occasion for this promise?
 Why make it?
-What does the introductory “For” refer to?

 For this let’s zoom out for the even larger context of the surrounding story.